-Our RVTs are collecting samples from farms, shelters, private residences, but more frequently from veterinary hospitals.
+Our RVTs are collecting samples from veterinary hospitals, farms, private residences, wildlife rehabilitaiton centers, zoos, but often from animal shelters.
 The following are a few tips for you that will help improve the efficiency and accuracy of our program:

-- 1. Once the animal has been confirmed deceased place it in the refrigerator if possible.
+- 1. Once the animal has been confirmed deceased place it in the refrigerator or freezer.
 If the animal must be frozen ensure the neck is extended and the front legs are placed caudally against the chest. - 2.
 The RRP will call to confirm the name of the RVT performing the collection and the date and time the RVT will be arriving.
-It is important that your entire Veterinary Reception Team be familiar with the case - 3.
+It is important that your entire Animal Shelter Reception Team be familiar with the case and removes the animal from the freezer for the predetermined time mentioned when scheduling the collection. - 3.
 Once the RVT has removed the head the remaining body can be sent for cremation.
 Please label the bag as "suspect rabies patient" so the crematorium can ensure proper biosecurity measures are followed.